jamesoh3928/HaskGit/docs/Checkpoint.md

 ```

 3. Questions/Feedback
+- Do you think our assumption on zlib library is valid (even though inputs are same, the compressed data may differ based on condition)?

 - While we were implementing the parser, we realized it was challenging to pinpoint which step of the parsing failed.
 Do you have any tips on this?

 - Are there specific commands you think will be interesting or challenging?
 What challenges do you foresee?